acuvity/mcp-servers-registry/mcp-server-context-7/charts/mcp-server-context-7/README.md

 **Description**:

 ```
-Required first step: Resolves a general package name into a Context7-compatible library ID.
-Must be called before using 'get-library-docs' to retrieve a valid Context7-compatible library ID.
+Resolves a package name to a Context7-compatible library ID and returns a list of matching libraries.

+You MUST call this function before 'get-library-docs' to obtain a valid Context7-compatible library ID.

+When selecting the best match, consider:
+- Name similarity to the query
+- Description relevance
+- Code Snippet count (documentation coverage)
+- GitHub Stars (popularity)

+Return the selected library ID and explain your choice.
+If there are multiple good matches, mention this but proceed with the most relevant one.
 ```

 **Parameter**: